Offirmo/offirmo-monorepo/stack--2022/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--system.md

 finops
 flux architecture
 ingress egress
-ingress/egress = “the act of entering,” “the right of entering,” or “the means of entering kubernetes latency load balancer
+ingress/egress = “the act of entering”, “the right of entering”, or “the means of entering” kubernetes latency load balancer